letsgolob3/Udacity-Capstone/README.md

 ![Inside Out Emotions](./images/initial.jpg)

+# Solution Strategy and Data Preprocessing

+A TfidfVectorizer was used with stop words removed.
 Multiple pipelines were created and added to a FeatureUnion to apply different transformers on the same input data.
 These transformers were applied in parallel and the output was concatenated.
 Then, a ColumnTransformer was used to apply different data transformations between text and numeric columns.
 The resulting preprocessor was used as the first step within the machine learning pipeline.
 A RandomizedSearchCV was used instead of a GridSearchCV to save processing time.
 Instead of trying out all hyperparameter permutations, RandomizedSearchCV trains the model based on a fixed number of hyperparameter combinations sampled from a probability distribution.